Getting Dicey with Critical Role

 It is not only from Critical Role themselves that you can get Critical Role themed dice.
 The community of critters is very creative, which doesn’t just extend to fanart and fan fiction.
 Crafty critters have designed or handmade dice connected to the show, some of which are available on Etsy or other platforms.
 The list below is not exhaustive, but here are a few examples.

 The Mighty Nein polyset with the number 9 replaced by the word ‘Nein’.
-Available on Etsy.
+Previously available on Etsy, now out of stock.

 Critical Role character themed dice palettes.
 Available from Mint & Mustard in their Etsy store or in their webshop.